d99kris/spacy-cpp/README.md

     #define SPACY_HEADER_ONLY
     #include <spacy/spacy>

 CMake Usage
 -----------
 The source tree includes two CMake project examples:

 - [Using spacy-cpp as header-only library](examples/cmake-add-subdirectory-hdr)
 - [Using spacy-cpp as shared library](examples/cmake-add-subdirectory-lib)

+FAQ
+===

+### No module named spacy.
+Why does spacy-cpp not find spacy?
+If a system has more than one Python installation, each of the installations will have its own set of pip-installed Python packages.
+One must ensure that spacy is installed for the Python version used by spacy-cpp (alternatively point spacy-cpp to the desired Python installation).
+When building spacy-cpp using CMake (example: `./make.sh tests`) the Python version used will be output, for example `PYTHON_EXECUTABLE="/usr/local/bin/python3.11"`.
+Use this interpreter to ensure spacy works correctly in Python, example:
+`/usr/local/bin/python3.11 ./examples/python-spacy-usage.py`.
+If not working,
+use this Python version to install spacy and a language model:

+    /usr/local/bin/python3.11 -m pip install -U spacy
+    /usr/local/bin/python3.11 -m spacy download en_core_web_sm

 API Documentation
 =================